symbol/symbol-docs/source/concepts/account-restrictions.rst

     Blocking spam transactions

-The company opts to configure their product accounts restrictions, enabling only to receive transactions containing ``company.quality.seal`` mosaics.
+The company opts to configure their product accounts restrictions, enabling only to receive transactions containing ``pharmaceutical.quality.seal`` mosaics.

 Enhancing the account security
 ==============================

 Lately, Alice is only using her main account to cosign aggregate transactions where she is a cosignatory for the :doc:`multisig <multisig-account>` account.

-As a temporary measure, Alice opts to disable announcing transfer transactions from her main account, double checking that any of the funds she owns will be transferred.
+As a temporary security measure, Alice opts to disable announcing transfer transactions from her main account.
+Doing so, Alice double-checks that the funds held in the main account are not going to be transferred by mistake.

 ******
 Guides